 - CRNs, responsible for the actual compute and storage available on Aleph.im.
 CRNs must be tied manually to a single CCN, and each CCN is incentivized to tie up to 3 CRNs.

 In Aleph.im terminology, a "message" is similar to a "transaction" for a blockchain: it is a set of data sent by an end user, propagated through the entire peer-to-peer network.
-A message can be generated using either the python or typescript SDKs, or through the aleph-client or the web dashboard.
-These messages can contain several different instructions, such as reading or writing posts, programs/functions, or indexing data created on external blockchains.
+A message can be generated using either the Python SDK or TypeScript SDK, or through aleph-client or the Console.

 Let's take the example of a user who wants to run a program on the Aleph.im network:

-- The user makes sure to have an Ethereum wallet with at least 2000 ALEPH tokens
+- The user makes sure to have an Ethereum wallet holding a sufficient number of ALEPH tokens

 - The user writes and sends a message using either the aleph python client, one of the SDKs, or the web dashboard